 The most common milled notch is a chinkless saddle notch, known as a full scribe.

-The notch used for a cabin kit will, in some cases, determine the chinking required.
+The notch used for a cabin kit will, in some cases, determine the chinking (caulking) required.

-Chinking is the material used to create a seal between the imperfect joints of logs.
-Chinking creates a barrier between a log cabin and the elements to prevent air infiltration and heat loss.
+Caulking is the material used to create a seal between the imperfect joints of logs.
+Caulking creates a barrier between a log cabin and the elements to prevent air infiltration and heat loss.

 This material was traditionally made from cement and lime, however, for modern log cabins; chinking is a synthetic ready-made sealant.

 The average log cabin kit price for a medium sized log cabin is $122,000.